 While Punta Cana’s all-inclusive resorts definitely have their right to exist and offer a tremendous amount of advantages, they are not for every type of traveler.
 Especially when you are looking for something unique, extraordinary and personal, an Airbnb might be the better choice, particularly considering that there are so many amazing stays out there.

 To get the best overview of what is available, there is a selection of the 24 best Airbnbs in Punta Cana here on Punta Cana Travel Blog.
 Some of the most spectacular options are a romantic beach hut in Uvero Alto, a luxury penthouse with a private chef, a beachfront studio in Cap Cana or a family apartment in the heart of Bavaro.
+Renting an Airbnb is for sure not the most common thing to do in Punta Cana as visitors predominantly choose one of the many all-inclusive resorts, but is a great option to customize your holiday and be closer to some local Punta Cana sightseeing spots.

 Cost: Airbnbs in Punta Cana are available for as low as 10 USD per night.